dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

 # New Tracker

-Version 2.36 of DHIS2 introduced a set of brand new tracker endpoints dedicated to importing and querying tracker objects (Including tracked entities, enrollments, events, and relationships).
+Version 2.36 of DHIS2 introduced a set of new tracker endpoints dedicated to importing and querying tracker objects (Including tracked entities, enrollments, events, and relationships).
 These new endpoints set a discontinuity with earlier implementations.
 Re-engineering the endpoints allowed developers to improve, redesign, and formalize the API's behavior to improve the Tracker services.

 The newly introduced endpoints consist of: